Johnnie Mae Williams: Louisiana Serial Killer, Sean Gillis, On ‘Killing Fields’

 Killing Fields: Missing Black Woman Found Dead, Dismembered In The Woods

-45-year-old Johnnie Mae Williams was found dead in the woods in 2003.
-A young boy named Ethan Reames is the one who happened upon the body as he was squirrel hunting that day.
+Forty-five-year-old Johnnie Mae Williams was found dead in the woods in 2003.
+A young boy named Ethan Reames is the one who happened upon the body, as he was squirrel hunting that day.
 When police arrived, they found the body of a black woman who had been dismembered.
 The site of the crime was almost 400 feet from the road.
 But the killer used a vehicle to enter the woods as evidenced by the tire tracks found at the scene, according to Murderpedia.

 Johnnie Williams’ small body was lying face down, and the skin on the body was slippery to the touch.
 There were cuts on the body, and the victim was wearing no clothes.
 But there was something even more gruesome than the foul smell that hovered over her.
-The woman, who couldn’t be identified at the time, hand no hands.
+The woman, who couldn’t be identified at the time, had no hands.
 The hands had been chopped off.

 An autopsy report performed on the victim indicated that she had been subjected to an evil and brutally violent attack before death occurred.
 The victim had been punched multiple times in the face and head, and her head had been banged against a tree, according to the book Dismembered by Susan Mustafa.